 After I get back home my morning progresses in a fairly chilled manner until it’s time to fetch them around 12.30.

 12.30 Fetch the girls from school and head home.
-We usually get at least two hours of chill time before the afternoon activities start and then it’s either swimming lessons, or dance lessons.
+We usually get at least two hours of chill time before the afternoon activities start and then it’s either swimming lessons or dance lessons, or hockey.
 There is something almost every day.